hamadhassan/USD-Management-System/README.md

+# Project Name
-# University Student Diary Management System
+University Student Diary Management System
+# Description
 USDMS will help reconnect with parents, manage day-to-day routine, and digitally save memory.
 # Users of Application
 There are two types of login first parents and second admin student.
 # Wireframe
-## Student
+## Login as Student
 ### Sigin In
 ![sigin in](https://user-images.githubusercontent.com/96945594/172011388-24420289-3043-412e-9162-1ab062a8ef79.JPG)
 ### Create Account